mayukhr/react-interview-questions/README.md

 ## Q-4.
 Life cycle methods of React.

 If we are using Class Components in react, there are multiple methods, which help us control the behavior of the component.
+React lifecycle is basically: Mount, Update, Unmount(Similar to human: Birth, GrowUp, Death :)).
+And, to control things around these cycles, we use lifecycle methods.

 This can look like:
 ```